We are a non-profit 501c(3) organization dedicated to educating our members and the general public about growing good fruit at home.

 Please note that we will only be shipping within the United States this year, and will not be shipping to Canada.
 All mason bee supplies are non-refundable.
 We do our best to sort and inspect our cocoons, however it is possible that you may receive a few bees that are not true Blue Orchard mason bees, there may be a few leaf cutter and or hornfaced mason bees (both are excellent pollinators) in your package.

 This year we will be accepting on-line orders only.
 Payment is through Pay-Pal and will be due at the time of order.

 You have two choices – shipping via mail or in person pick-up:

 We ship via US Priority Mail only.
 We do not have an account with UPS or FED-EX.

 There are two ways to arrange a pick-up:

-Please note… we do our best to screen our donated bee tubes, but we do not expose/clean/or sex our bees.
-Because of this we are able to keep our prices extremely low, at less than a third of the price of commercial suppliers.
+Please note… we do our best to screen our donated bees for pests and disease.
 We are are unable to offer refunds.
 If there are problems with your bees, please contact us and we will work with you to find a solution to ensure your ability to successfully grow a population for yourself.